 - 1 large egg

-- 4 – 5 apples (depending on how much apple filling you want)
+- 4 – 5 large apples (depending on how much apple filling you want

-- 1 cup sugar (I use half brown and half caster)
+- 1 cup (200 grams) white sugar - or half light brown and half white

 - 1 tablespoon cinnamon

-- Take the remaining two thirds and press pieces of dough on the pan with your hands.
+- Divide the dough into three equal parts.
+Set the one part aside for later.
+Take the remaining dough and press it onto the surface of the baking pan with your hands.
 Cover the bottom and a little up the sides, like a tart.
-When completely covered, smooth it out with a spoon.

 - Make the filling: shred the apples inside a bowl, using the side of your grater with the big holes (you can leave their skin on or you can peel them).
 Drizzle them with the lemon juice and squish them between your hands to get rid of the excess juices.
 Transfer them to another bowl, add the sugar and the cinnamon and mix well (this will bring out some more juices, but that’s ok).

 - Fill the pan with the apple mixture.With your hands, crumble the rest of the dough over the filling.

 - Bake for 50 – 60 minutes or until golden on top.Let the apple crumble pie cool, invert on a rack and re-invert onto a serving plate.
 Sprinkle with some powdered sugar and cinnamon before serving.